justalfred/justalfred-blog/content/literature/literary_theory.md

 giving voice to those experiences at the margins and boundaries which force us to reconsider our received notions.

 I want to close as our class closed:
-A reading of Emily Dickenson through the various literary traditions we had covered.
+A reading of Emily Dickinson through the various literary traditions we had covered.
 Copied here from the [Poetry Foundation](https://www.poetryfoundation.org/poems/52737/my-life-had-stood-a-loaded-gun-764):

 > My Life had stood - a Loaded Gun -<br>